kudojp/MonkeyCompiler-Golang2021/README.md

-This readme would be tidied up after I finishing reading both of the books.
+This readme would be tidied up after I finish reading both of the books.
 Sorry for the mess for now!

 # Monkey Compiler In Go